gvwilson/fiction/iffy/index.md

 Fractal carbon ribs,
 a foamed poly-composite hull,
 and a core smart enough to qualify for citizenship.
-She was the first of her kind to sail herself alone across the Pacific, but then the war came, and..."
+She was the first of her kind to solo the Pacific, but then the war came, and…"
 He sighed.
 "It must have broken her heart to run herself aground."

 "I guess," Iffy said to fill the silence that followed.
-"Can't imagine how I'd feel if somethin like that happened to the *Ginny*.
+"Can't imagine how I'd feel if somethin' like that happened to th' *Ginny*.
 Or to me,"
 she added after a moment's thought.